Comoros is a country not many people have heard about before.

 Did you enjoy our quick guide about Comoros?
 Now you know where Comoros is located, are you interested in visiting someday?
 Let us know in the comments.

 Honestly, before we started on this journey to visit every country in the world, we didn’t know the answer to where is Comoros located?
-After having travelled here, we were excited to see some other lesser-visited countries too.
+After having travelled here, we were excited to see other lesser-visited countries.

 We were pleasantly surprised with how much we enjoyed visiting Sao Tome & Principe.